Facebook

 Current Limitations in Cancer Detection

-Most current detection methods are based on identifying known biological markers for cancer, which have to be present in abnormally high numbers before they can indicate the presence of cancer.
+Most current detection methods rely on identifying known biological markers for cancer, and these markers must be present in abnormally high numbers before they can indicate the presence of cancer.
 These tests are subject to false positives because other conditions may elevate marker levels.
-The same holds true for screening tests looking for
+The same applies to screening tests for

 early signs of cancer in healthy people.
 An elevated marker level is not definitive proof of cancer.
 Further biological testing is required to make an accurate diagnosis.

-The National Cancer Institute recommends some cancer screening tests depending on the patient age, gender, and family history.
-These are generally given once a year.
+The National Cancer Institute recommends some cancer screening tests based on the patient's age, gender, and family history.

 Recently, a new cream-based treatment has shown great success in treating multiple types of cancer.
 Visit Cancer Cell Treatment for more information.